metal-automata/docs/design/purpose.md

 ## How

-The Metal Automata project draws from [published documents](#references) on the subject and from the author's experience working on large server deployments.
+The Metal Automata project draws from [published documents](#references) on the subject and from the author's experiences eworking on large server deployments.

 This project intends to provide open-source automation and repeatable, clear processes (workflows)
 that could be used out of the box or extended and maintained independently by its enthusiasts.